Spike Chunsoft Confirms Fire Pro Wrestling World Release Date in Japan

 Give your creations personalities with a robust CPU logic system that defines their every action.
 Does your wrestler play to the crowd, or play dirty?
 You provide actors for the ringside drama.

 Fire Pro Wrestling World will be available on August 9, 2018 in Japan.
+The game is slated to release outside of Japan this year.

 [Source: Twitter @4GamerNews]